-Santa Cruz METRO has set an ambitious goal of purchasing only zero emission buses (ZEB) moving forward, converting the entire 96 bus Santa Cruz METRO fleet by 2037.
+Santa Cruz METRO has set an ambitious goal of purchasing only zero emission buses (ZEB) moving forward, converting the entire 96 bus Santa Cruz METRO to zero-emission by 2037.
 Phase 1 of this plan involved the procurement and deployment of four battery electric buses (BEB) on the Watsonville Circulator Route, which was completed in fiscal year 2022.
 Phase 2 will convert 100% of Santa Cruz METRO's fleet serving Watsonville to ZEB by 2027.
 Phase 3 will involve the full transition of Santa Cruz METRO's fleet to ZEB by the end of 2037, through a mix of fuel cell electric buses (FCEB) and BEB.
 This would put the agency ahead of the California Air Resources Board (CARB) mandate that all transit agencies in California operate 100% ZEB by 2040.
-In fiscal year 2022, the Planning and Development Department worked with the Federal Transit Administration (FTA) to use funding available for Highway 17 service to procure four additional BEBs.
-Staff also submitted a highly competitive grant to the FTA Low or No Emission Vehicle and Bus and Bus Facilities Programs for 20 hydrogen fuel cell buses and construction of a hydrogen fueling facility and associated improvements.
-While the FTA did not select the proposal for funding, staff will continue to support METRO's transition to a 100% ZEB fleet in fiscal year 2023 by identifying funding opportunities and preparing grant applications.